c42f/MicroLogging.jl/README.md

 * Formatting and dispatch of log records should be in the hands of the user if they need it.
 For example, a log handler library may need to write json records across the network to a log server.
-* It should be possible to log in a user defined log context if necessary as automatically choosing a context may not suit all cases.
+* It should be possible to log in a user defined log context if necessary, as automatically choosing a context may not suit all cases.
 For example, if the module is chosen as the default context, users may want to be more specific.
-  Users may also want to log in the context of a data structure rather than using the lexical scope, particularly in multithreaded cases.
+  Users may also want to have a logger context per data structure rather than using the lexical scope, particularly in multithreaded cases.

 Possible extensions